-So you want to go on vacation but you have a homestead.
-Feel like you're stuck?
-Read on to learn how to take a vacation when you have a homestead without feeling overwhelmed.
+So you want to go on vacation or you need to leave town for a few days… but you have a homestead.
+Feel like you’re stuck?
+Read on to learn these homestead vacation tips and how to go on vacation without feeling overwhelmed.

 Read on to learn all my tips for how to take a vacation when you have a homestead.